jeanpaulmst/Examen-MercadoLibre/code_explanation.md

 This graphs try to explain this process:
 ![horizontal_search.png](./imgs/horizontal_search.png)

-The same when we look for the patter vertically...
+The same when we look for the pattern vertically...
 ![vertical_search.png](./imgs/vertical_search.png)

 And it would be the same when we look for patterns diagonally